-C. Certification under Section 401 of the Clean Water Act would be obtained from the Missouri Department of Natural Resources and the Illinois Environmental Protection Agency prior to implementation.
+C. Certification under Section 401 of the Clean Water Act has been obtained from the Missouri Department of Natural Resources and the Illinois Environmental Protection Agency (see Appendix F).

 D. The proposed fill activity is in compliance with Applicable Toxic Effluent Standards of Prohibition under Section 307 of the Clean Water Act.